Reviewing Nuwellis (NUWE) & Its Competitors

 |-15.64%

-This table compares Nuwellis and its competitors revenue, earnings per share and valuation.
+This table compares Nuwellis and its competitors gross revenue, earnings per share and valuation.

 |Gross Revenue